jaronowitz/frankenfit/docs/synopsis.md

     .group_by_cols(
         "group", fitting_schedule=ff.fit_group_on_all_other_groups, group_keys=True
     )
-    # fmt: skip
         .then(diamond_model)
     .correlation("price", "price_hat_dollars")
 ).apply()
 ```

-We use ``group_by_cols()`` to divide the dataset into groups (based on a column that we
+We use `group_by_cols()` to divide the dataset into groups (based on a column that we
 create with `assign()`), and for each group, generate predictions from the
 `diamond_model` pipeline by fitting it on the data from all *other* groups, but applying
 it to the data from the group in question.

-This gives us a dataset of all out-of-sample predictions, whose performance we score
+This gives us a dataset of entirely out-of-sample predictions, whose performance we
-by feeding it to a transform that outputs the correlation between observed and
+score by feeding it to a transform that outputs the correlation between observed and
 predicted price.

 +++